 Install by the certificate's domain

-To use the domain name to find and install the certificate, perform the following steps:
+To use the associated domain to find and install the certificate, perform the following steps:

 Enter your domain in the Domain text box.
-The Autofill by Domain button will appear.
+The Autofill by Domain option will appear.

-If multiple certificates exist for the same domain, the server attempts to choose the best certificate.
-In this scenario, to avoid potential issues, use the Browse Certificates method.
+If you have multiple certificates for the same domain, the server will attempt to choose the best certificate.
+To avoid potential issues, you may wish to use the Browse Certificates method described above.

 - Click Install.